 CT scans can produce images of the bones, chest, internal organs, digestive tract, and blood quite well so is commonly used to diagnose head injuries, abnormalities in the chest or abdomen, fractures, or internal bleeding.
 In the nonemergent setting, CT scans can be used for imaging heart and lung disease, abdominal abnormalities, bones/joints, and cancer.

 Additionally, because CT scans provide an assessment of patients anatomy, surgeons may opt to obtain a CT scan for surgical planning (like a road map).

 Now let’s address the elephant in the room, radiation.
-CT scans use x-rays which pass through your body to generate images.
+CT scans use x-rays that pass through your body to generate images.
 X-rays are a type of ionizing radiation, which means they have enough energy to create ions of the material they pass through.
 When cells inside the body (i.e. the patient) are exposed to ionizing radiation, the DNA inside can become damaged and the cell can then become cancerous.

 Don’t worry too much.
-You are actually exposed to low levels of radiation that exist naturally in the environment every day and generally speaking your cells do a pretty good job of DNA repair.
+You are actually exposed to low levels of radiation that exist naturally in the environment every day and generally speaking, your cells do a pretty good job of DNA repair.
 For comparison sake, an average person is exposed to 3 mSv of radiation annually just from the environment, while an average CT scan is between 2-8 mSv.
-The good (and bad) news is that there is no radiation dose or threshold point which one will develop cancer, but most scientists agree that the risk of cancer increases as radiation dose increases.
+The good (and bad) news is that there is no radiation dose or threshold point at which one will develop cancer, but most scientists agree that the risk of cancer increases as radiation dose increases.

 When you and your doctor decide for you to get a CT scan, you are deciding that the risks of the radiation are less than the disease or injury you are looking to diagnose.